Ben Pickering: Imprisonment

 On 27 July 2011, Pickering was arrested by officers from South Wales Police's Economic Crime Unit as part of Operation Azure, a long-running investigation into historical mortgage fraud perpetrated by Swansea-based mortgage broker Paul John, a former employee of mortgage brokerage John Dyer and Sons.

 The allegations against Pickering, by then 32 but which dated back to 2002 (when he was 23), involved the use of proof of income (P60s and payslips) for mortgage applications.
 The documents incorrectly showed he had paid tens of thousands of pounds in UK income tax and National Insurance contributions.
 As he hadn't subsequently paid the taxes in full, all mortgages that he had applied for during his time as a property developer were declared retrospectively fraudulent.
 In June 2014 he pleaded guilty to five counts of mortgage fraud at Swansea Crown Court.

 Operation Azure ran for over six years (from October 2008 to the sentencing of Pickering and others on 18 December 2014).
 Twenty-one people – including Pickering, John, Pickering's former business partner Mark Cainen and others involved in property dealings with them – were arrested or interviewed under police caution between July 2011 and October 2013.

 Three – Pickering, John and Cainen's ex-girlfriend Emma Davey – pleaded guilty to mortgage fraud at Swansea Crown Court on 13 June 2014.
 Three other defendants were found not guilty at a trial at Swansea Crown Court in October 2014.
 The same trial found Cainen guilty and on 18 December 2014, His Honour Judge Keith Thomas sentenced him to 8 years’ imprisonment, Pickering to 6 and John to 3 years 4 months.
 Davey was given a suspended prison sentence.

-Despite initial reporting describing Pickering as the "ringleader" of a £5 million mortgage scam, a Proceeds of Crime hearing in February 2016 determined that he had received no more than £400,000 from his involvement compared with Cainen's benefit of nearly £1 million.
-Police have yet to disclose who received the remaining £3.6 million from the fraud.

 Pickering was released from open prison in December 2017 having served half of his 6-year prison sentence.